afadilla13/deep-learning-challenge/README.md

 - **Model Architecture:**
   1. **First Model (nn_1):**
-     - Two hidden layers with 14 and 28 neurons respectively, both using the ReLU activation function.
+     - Two hidden layers with 14 and 21 neurons respectively, both using the ReLU activation function.
      - The output layer used the Sigmoid activation function.
   2. **Second Model (nn_2):**
-     - Two hidden layers with 7 and 14 neurons respectively, both using the ReLU activation function.
+     - Three hidden layers with 7, 14 and 21 neurons respectively, both using the ReLU activation function.
      - The output layer used the Sigmoid activation function.

 - **Model Compilation:**